-First of all, you’ve already heard me mention tiers in this post many times.
-Let’s start here and talk about the different tiers and how they work.
+First, you’ve already heard me mention tiers in this post many times.
+Let’s start here and discuss the different tiers and how they work.

-Whenever an agent you personally sponsor attracts another agent, that new agent is now on your Tier 2.
-This continues on in this manner all the way until you have agents on your Tier 7.
+Whenever an agent you sponsor attracts another agent, that new agent is on your Tier 2.
+This continues in this manner until you have agents on your Tier 7.

-Now that you know which tiers agents fall on within your Revenue Share organization, it’s helpful to know how much you can earn from each one of them.
+Now that you know which tiers agents fall on within your Revenue Share organization, it’s helpful to know how much you can earn from each one.

-Here’s a chart that shows the percentage you earn from agents on each level along with the maximum in Revenue Share you can earn from each agent on that particular level each year before they hit their cap.
+Here’s a chart that shows the percentage you earn from agents on each level and the maximum Revenue Share you can earn from each agent on that particular level each year before they hit their cap.

-Now let's take a look at Tier 2.
+Now let’s take a look at Tier 2.
 Again, Tier 2 would be an agent that one of your sponsored agent sponsors.
-One interesting this to note is you earn MORE for agents on this Tier than you do your Tier 1.
-You earn 4% for all transactions that close on this tier up to $3,200 annually, per agent.
+One interesting thing to note is that you earn MORE for agents on this Tier than your Tier 1.
+You earn 4% for all transactions that close on this tier up to $3,200 annually per agent.
 Let’s take another example. $300,000 home closes from an agent on your Tier 2.
 That agent earns $9,000 (3% of $300,000).
 You earn $360 for that one deal!
-Better yet, the agent you sponsored who sponsored the agent on your Tier 2, earns $315 as well.
+Better yet, the agent you sponsored who sponsored the agent on your Tier 2 earns $315 as well.

 Floor Qualifying Required Agents

-In that chart above you may have seen a column labeled “FLQR”.
+You may have seen a column labeled “FLQR” in that chart above.
 This stands for Floor Qualifying Required Agents.

-What this means is that you’ll need a minimum number of Tier 1 (personally sponsored agents) to “unlock” Tier’s 2-7.
+You’ll need a minimum number of Tier 1 (personally sponsored agents) to “unlock” Tier 2-7.

-For example, to unlock tier 2 you need a minimum of 5 personally sponsored agents into the company.
+For example, to unlock tier 2, you need a minimum of 5 personally sponsored agents in the company.

 To unlock tier 3, you need a minimum of 10 personally sponsored agents.

-And so on down the chart, until you hit 40 personally attracted agents and you’ve unlocked all 7 tiers.
+And so on down the chart until you hit 40 personally attracted agents and unlocked all seven tiers.